khanhlee/khanhlee.github.io/_pages/about.md

 * February 12, 2026.
 Our paper [C5aR1 and cGAS/STING, and their possible involvement in radiosensitivity of colorectal cancer](https://doi.org/10.1016/j.isci.2026.115009) has been published in <i>iScience</i>.
 * December 24, 2025.
 Our paper [Translational deep learning models for risk stratification to predict prognosis and immunotherapy response in gastric cancer using digital pathology](https://doi.org/10.1186/s12967-025-07416-z) has been published in <i>Journal of Translational Medicine</i>.
 * December 22, 2025.
 Congratulations to <b>Dr. Tran Thi Xuan</b> on successfully completing his oral defense and becoming a PhD holder.
-* December 18, 2025.
-Congratulations to <b>Dr. Nguyen Mai Hanh</b> on successfully completing his oral defense and becoming a PhD holder.

 # Academic Services
 * <b>Editorial Services</b>